It’s getting close to the end of holiday and return to school time for my 2 biggest munchkins … sob!

 So I have been thinking ahead to lunchboxes again.
 These delightful little guys are based on these ones from TRTLMT.

 and I have just adapted them to suit our allergy needs.
-See below the recipe for both a gluten free Coeliac friendly version and a ginger snap version too.
+See below the recipe for variations with ginger and seed butter.

 They are super delicious and quick to make, and all in our family heartily approve.
 Much nicer (and cheaper!) for lunchboxes than the packaged ones.

 - 260g flour of choice (I use spelt or a plain GF mix with about 1 tsp of psyllium)

 - 3/4 tsp bicarb soda

 In a saucepan, over a medium heat, melt together the butter, honey and vanilla (100C, speed 2 for 2 11/2 mins or until completely melted).
 Remove from stove

 Whisk in the bicarb (Speed 3, 5 secs) and then add the flours (speed 5 for 15 seconds).

 Tip out on to a silicone mat or floured work surface and allow to cool for a few minutes.